marson-l/stormshield-gui-toolbox/README.md

 3. View results in the Results tab

 ### 4. Backup File decryptor
+‼️"decbackup.exe" must be into the same folder as the main-gui.py script (or .exe if built) You can also find decbackup tool into last "Release packages"
 1. Click "Backup Extractor" tab
 2. Browse for backup file (*.na)
 3. Click "Extract backup file" button